jshepp27/etl-alphaVantage/README.md

 to run `heroku addons:open scheduler` and configure the app to run `python worker.py` at whatever interval your require.
 You can force the worker to run for testing purposes by running `heroku run python worker.py -a <app-name>`.

+### The UI

+So now comes the fun bit.
+First thing is to write a small class which can grab our Tick data.
+I've called it `TickerGetter` for want of a better word.

+A major advantage of our `config.py` approach from above is that we can load the same config as we loaded for the worker.
+We don't need the alphavantage API key, but we do need the database URL and the symbol name.
+We can't just set this up in `main()` like we did for the worker, as `main()` isn't run by gunicorn, instead we need to use the `before_first_request` hook.
+Flask has its own configuration framework, so we load from our into that using the last couple of lines of that method.